vitkolos/notes-iuip/semestr1-erasmus/multi-agent-systems/exam.md

 	- locutionary act – utterance
 	- illocutionary act – intent
 	- perlocutionary act – result
-- Searle – categories of illocutionary acts
+- Searle: categories of illocutionary acts
-	- assertives
+	- assertives – commit the speaker to the truth of the proposition
-	- commissives
+	- commissives – commit the speaker to a future action
-	- directives
+	- directives – cause the hearer to take an action
-	- declaratives
+	- declaratives – change the reality in accord with the content of the declaration
-	- expressives
+	- expressives – express the speaker's attitudes/emotions
 - Vanderveken
-	- decomposition into illocutionary force and propositional content
+	- decomposition into illocutionary force (F) and propositional content (P)
+		- F … general intent (inform, ask-to-do, request, answer, …)
+		- P … specific content
 	- success and satisfaction conditions
 		- success if the hearer recognizes the intention
 		- satisfaction if the speaker's intention is achieved
 - we need to know the preconditions and the effects of each speech act
 	- we also need boolean conditions to see if a speech act is successful and/or satisfied
-- human languages are ambiguous
+- agent communication languages
-	- agents use interaction languages
+	- human languages are ambiguous → agents use interaction languages
+	- approaches
 		- mentalist(ic) approach
 			- based on beliefs
 			- FIPA-ACL
-	- some strong assumptions/hypotheses
+			- some strong assumptions/hypotheses – agents are sincere and willing to cooperate
 		- social approach
 			- based on commitment
 			- commitments are public
 			- are there two contradictory commitments?
 		- public approach – based on grounding
 		- deontic approach – based on norms
 - interaction protocols
 	- shown on KQML
 		- direct (point to point)
 		- through a matchmaker
 		- through a broker
 		- through a feeder
-	- example: typical request protocol
+	- example: typical request protocol (agents are taking turns)
 		- request → accept, refuse, or modify
 		- accept → inform-done or inform-failure
-		- modify → accept, refuse, or modfiy
+		- modify → accept, refuse, or modify
 	- contract net
 		- “I need help for a task”
 		- 5 stages